 Audium: New Voices premieres February 10th, 2022, and will play every weekend through April 2nd.
 Shows are every Thursday, Friday & Saturday; doors at 7:00pm, show at 7:30pm.
 Admission is $20–$30.

 For info on how we are keeping you safe, check out our COVID policies.

 Victoria Shen has composed a four-dimensional love letter to Audium .
 Drawing from the analog modes of composition and music making within her own art practice, Shen tailored her piece using analog synthesis, record manipulation, electroacoustic instruments, and reclaimed piano wire.
 Shen has also built custom equipment allowing her to dynamically control the extreme textures and gestural sounds of her piece in real time, producing an experience as singular as the Audium itself.
 Note: Victoria’s work will be played at each show throughout the series, but she will not be performing live on 3/17/22.

 Alexa Burrell’s A(Void) Fire is an afro-surrealist techno-horror fairytale about a Black woman who is haunted by a demonic embodiment of her comfort zone.
 Climate catastrophe, emotional contradictions and tensions between the natural and digital world come to a head as she summons the spirit of Calafia to break free.

-Noah Berrie’s Without Organs is a conversation between the body and space.
+Noah Berrie’s Organ Music is a conversation between the body and space.
 The body, wired to transducers, becomes a resonator; speakers click, snap, and throb to life; the entire building activates as a sympathetic, vibrating, encompassing mass.
 It is about dissolution of form and imagining a truly free body – formless, unbounded, and flowing.